Map illustration is a fun and inventive way to pay homage to the places we love; both real and imaginary.

 Being a self-paced beginners class, you’ll be able to watch Stef up close as she works and guides you on how to find inspiration, apply technique, and design the map you envision.

 Being on Domestika, this course is purchased individually and doesn’t require a subscription.
-Once paid, you’ll have unlimited access to all of its content and resources!
+And once paid, you’ll have unlimited access to all of its content and resources!

 Fantasy Maps: The Art of Exploring Imaginary Worlds